- Satisfaction with Training

 machine specific issues, i.e. performance, use of software

-As much debugging and compiler (eg. useful flags, specific optimisations) information as possible is always useful.
+As much debugging and compiler (eg. useful flags, specific optimizations) information as possible is always useful.

 Profiling and optimization classes would be very useful.